danlawless/auracle/book/vol-1-decoder/chapters/07-parental-wounds.md

 ---

+### Field Note: The Testimony

+She is called to speak.

+Not as witness to a crime, but as evidence of one parent's unfitness—a case built on her mother's fear and her own careful silence.

+Before the hearing, she is coached.
+Not in words, but in implications.
+In the weight of her mother's desperation.
+In the understanding that if she doesn't say the right things, everything will fall apart.
+Her siblings depend on her.
+Her mother depends on her.
+The family depends on her saying what needs to be said.

+So she says it.

+She describes a monster.
+A man unfit to parent.
+Words that don't match the father she knows—the one who helped with homework, who drove her to school, who was imperfect but present.

+The courtroom believes her.
+Why wouldn't they?
+Children don't lie about such things.

+But she knows.
+Her body knows.
+Something inside her collapses as she speaks—the part of her that trusted herself, that believed words meant truth, that thought loyalty and love were the same thing.

+She chose her mother.
+She betrayed her father.
+She protected her siblings—or so she told herself.

+What she couldn't see then: she was never supposed to choose.
+The choice itself was the wound.

+Years later, she will struggle to trust her own voice.
+She will second-guess her perceptions.
+She will feel guilty for speaking and guilty for staying silent.
+She will wonder if every relationship requires her to pick a side, to perform, to sacrifice truth for belonging.

+Her body learned:
+*Love requires betrayal.
+Protection requires lies.
+Your words can destroy someone—and you will be asked to use them.*

+She was a child.
+She did what children do when adults fail to protect them from impossible positions: she survived it.

+The lie wasn't hers.
+The burden was never supposed to be hers.

+But she carries it still.

+---

 ### The "Mother Shock" Realization

 **What you're feeling:** "I want distance from my mother and I feel guilty for that."